 - How effective and efficient is your finance function?

-- Is the business being supported with enough analysis?
+- Is your council being supported with enough analysis?

 - What impact does your budgeting process have?